cartershanklin/pyspark-cheatsheet/README.md

 numerics = set(["decimal", "double", "float", "integer", "long", "short"]) aggregates = []
-for name, dtype in df.dtypes:
+for name, dtype in auto_df_fixed.dtypes:
     if dtype not in numerics:
         continue
     aggregates.append(